Are air source heat pumps safe?

 Baxi Air Source Heat Pump - ASHP - FAQs

-Find an Installer
+Find an installer

-Simply enter your postcode and find a local, trained, Gas Safe registered (where applicable) engineer to give you a free, no-obligation quote on a new boiler, cylinder or air source heat pump installation.
+Simply enter your postcode and find a local, trained, Gas Safe registered (where applicable) engineer to give you a no-obligation quote on a new boiler, cylinder or air source heat pump installation.

 Related FAQs

-Should I turn off my Boiler in the summer?
+Should I turn off my air source heat pump in the summer?

 Show more